economia/onesignal-bulk-unsubscribe/README.md

 **Caution!** Unsubscribing players is not a destructive job, you can still subscribe them again, but we do NOT provide a way to revert any changes.
 Use bulk unsubscribe with caution.

+## Why

+There is an existing `onesignal-node` (package by zeyneloz)[https://github.com/zeyneloz/onesignal-node] but there are two main reasons why this package doesn't use it.

+* `onesignal-node` doesn't use an Agent for limiting number of open connections, unsubscribing thousands of players at once would simply be too much.
+This package uses `axios` with `httpsAgent` and `maxSockets` set to `10` to not consume all your computer's sockets.
+* `onesignal-node` is an API client, so it only gives out CSV URL, this package can download the CSV, including waiting for it being generated, ungzip it and parse it using `csvtojson` lib.

 ## How to install

 `npm install --save onesignal-bulk-unsubscribe`